dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

 Regarding the comment about macros and modern C++: I am curious.
 I don't consider myself a template black-belt, but I'm maybe a blue belt or brown belt.
 I can tell you what SFINAE is, anyway.
 Yet I'm not aware of a way to replicate this technique in any meaningful way without macros.
 Could you give me a hint what you are thinking?

 ---

-A better way to put data in code | Codecraft (2014-10-08 13:55:07)

-[…] If a compiler supported such code, it might read the attached .csv file, parse it using CSV rules, and create an array of structs where each struct instance is a tuple or row of data.
-The array would be indexed by ID, a value that the compiler would generate in the same way enum values are assigned.
-The end result would be an a static constant array, exactly as if I had hand-coded a manual translation of the data.
-Essentially, this is the technique I recommended when I wrote about how to avoid breaking encapsulation with enums. […]

----